 By Tom Maling

-A doctor owes their patient a ‘duty of care’, and breach of that duty which causes an injury will entitle a person to compensation.
-But what does that all mean?
+A doctor owes you a ‘duty of care’ and breach of that duty which causes you an injury entitles you to compensation for your losses.

 What is negligence?

 Medications and Medical Negligence